-For those who don’t have that support network in place, we want to make sure you know how to access this help.
+For those who don’t have that support network in place, we want to make sure you know how to access help.

 You can get support by completing our online form.
 The information provided will help us understand what type of support you require.

 We can help you with things like:

 - Urgent Food delivery - We can put you in touch with a community group who can shop on your behalf.
 This does not generate or guarantee a supermarket delivery slot for you.

 - Local Food shop delivery information - We will send you a list of local shop and suppliers who can provide a food delivery to your doorstep.